Hyper-V

 - Private: VM-to-VM communication only

-6. Checkpoints and Snapshots
+6. Checkpoints

-7. Live Migration Setup
+7. Live Migration and Storage Migration

 Prerequisites